 It is important to note that if you are contacted by an auditor from CRA you should immediately seek professional advice.
 Do not assume that you have nothing to hide and if you are open it will work out well.
 CRA auditors are out to find something and their interpretation of what you provide and say can lead them to a wrong conclusion – and then you are in a fight to reverse the assessment.
 An audit can result in regular penalties, interest, gross negligence penalties and even criminal prosecution.
 If you have been audited and CRA has determined that you owe them money and/or has even assessed a penalty there is a process to object to the outcome or the audit.
 This process begins with an objection and if rejected can even be pursued in tax court.
 Where objections are concerned time is of the essence and any request from an auditor or re-assessment of your tax return should be tended to right away.

-For more information about types of CRA tax audits or if you have been or are being audited and need advice please contact Tax Solutions Canada by visiting www.taxsolutionscanada.ca or call 1-888-868-1400.
+For more information about types of CRA tax audits or if you have been or are being audited and need advice please contact Tax Solutions Canada by filling out the contact form or calling 1-888-868-1400.